 - Wilderness First Aid

 - Ice Safety

-These certifications, combined with trip planning, risk management, leadership and program planning training, are an attractive skill set to employers.
+These certifications, combined with trip planning, trail design and construction, risk management, leadership and program planning training, are an attractive skill set to employers.
 Two field camps, in Fall and Winter, will give you the opportunity to really hone your teamwork and leadership skills - essential requirements for successful outdoor expeditions.
-As well, you will get a chance to participate in activities such as mountain biking, high ropes courses, winter camping, snowshoeing, cross country skiing, and dog sledding.
+As well, you will get a chance to participate in activities such as mountain biking, natural face rock climbing, winter camping, snowshoeing, cross country skiing, and dog sledding.
 A visit to a variety of outdoor centres and a canoe museum are examples of the many field trips included in the program.